 Trademark: Protects icons such as words, names, symbols, or designs that symbolize a certain individual or organization, for as long as the icon remains in regular use.
 Examples include “Nike” and “GM”.

-For additional information or questions concerning the Intellectual Property Policy, please contact Lisa Bridges in the Vice President for Research and Economic Development Office.
+For additional information or questions concerning the Intellectual Property Policy, please contact the Office of Legal Affairs.

 |15/664.824||Biocidal Bio-Based Resins and Coatings||7/31/2017||Weihua Ming |